nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-additional-patient.md

 In some cases, where the same instruction is relevant to both a clinician and patient, then the instructions may be repeated using both structures.
 This will ensure the receiving system makes the information available to the appropriate person.

  <script src="https://gist.github.com/RobertGoochUK/bdfe6b4e1aec96c27e3a17c325c14033.js"></script>

+** TO DO... **
+Add the text to explain the 'indefinately' scenario...